 First of all, don't be nervous to make these cute scrunchies.
 It looks like a lot of steps when you read through the tutorial.
 But, it really isn't very hard!
 I just wanted to show every part of the process to make it easy follow.
 Each one should take about 20 minutes tops for a very beginning level seamstress...like me!

 I used Fat Quarter fabric.
-You can buy a Fat Quarter at the fabric store.
-I actually got mine at Walmart for like 97 cents each!
-They are 18 x 21 inches.
+You can buy a Fat Quarter on Amazon.
+Fat Quarters are 18 x 21 inches.
 I like polka-dots for the Minnie Mouse scrunchie, but you could totally use any fabric for the project and it would be darling.